Frequently Asked Questions

 To add new applications or materials to an existing project in IRBNet, investigators must submit materials using a new package in IRBNet.
 A package is a digital file folder within a project in IRBNet.
 To submit documents in a new package, click on the project you wish to submit documents for.
 Next, click "Designer" and then "Add New Document."
 Follow the prompts to add a document to a new package by clicking "Create a New Package."
 IRBNet will increase the IRBNet tracking number for each package you create within a project.
 For example, if your original project package tracking number is 111222-1, the next package you open will be labeled 111222-2.
-Each package must be electronically signed by the principal investigator, co-investigator(s), and research advisor(s).
+Each new package must be electronically signed by the principal investigator, co-investigator(s), and research advisor(s).
 Once all signatures have been obtained, click "Submit this Package" to submit your materials to the IRB.
-Please do not open a new project for continuing review or amendments.
-New projects should be opened for new research studies.
+Please do not open a new project for continuing review or amendments; projects should be opened for new research studies only.

 Applications for exempt and expedited research studies are reviewed on an ongoing basis by IRB members and can be submitted at any time.
-The IRB meets every other week to review all other protocols.
+The IRB meets every other week to review all protocols requiring full review.
 If you know that your study requires review by the fully convened IRB, please make plans to submit your completed application and all supporting documents by one of the submission deadlines.
 Any submission after 5:00pm on the deadline date will be considered for the following deadline.
 Projects are scheduled for review at IRB meetings on a first-submitted, first-reviewed basis.
 During peak times, the IRB may bump applications submitted last to the next meeting, even if the application was submitted by the deadline in order to ensure a quality review.

-To determine the level of review for your study, read through the information provided on our Levels of Review website pages.
+To determine the level of review for your study, read through the information provided on our Levels of Review webpage.
 The following FAQs may also help you determine your level of review.
 Researchers are encouraged to contact the IRB office to describe their study and estimate the level of review for their application.
-Ultimately, only the IRB office can identify the level of review once review of the risk to participants involved in the study has been completed.
+Ultimately, only the IRB office can identify the level of review once review of the risk to participants has been completed.

 No, "exempt" and "not human subjects" are not the same thing.
 A "not human subjects" designation means that the research study does not involve any human participants or their private, identifiable information or does not fit the definition of "research" as defined by federal regulations.
-"Exempt" is a review level for research studies that involve human participants or their private, identifiable information, have no more than minimal risk, and fit into one of six categories identified by the Department of Health and Human Services.
-Researchers must apply for IRB approval to conduct research that falls into an extempt category of review.
+"Exempt" is a review level for research studies that involve human participants or their private information, have no more than minimal risk, and fit into one of six categories identified by the Department of Health and Human Services.
+Currently, researchers must apply for IRB approval to conduct research that falls into an extempt category of review.

-The Collaborative Institutional Training Initiative (CITI) Program courses expire four years from completion if the course was taken through the University of St. Thomas.
+The CITI Program courses expire four (4) years from completion if the course was taken through the University of St. Thomas.
 CITI completion reports state the date completed and date of expiration on the report, regardless of where the course was taken.
-Once researchers have completed the full CITI training course, they may renew the training every four years by completing the shorter refresher course.
-If the IRB has determined that they will honor a human subjects research training other than the CITI Program for any investigator, that training will expire on the expiration date listed for that course or four years from the completion date, whichever is sooner.
+Once researchers have completed the CITI course, they may renew the training every four (4) years by completing the refresher course.
+If the IRB has decided to honor human subjects research training other than CITI Program for any investigator, that training will expire on the expiration date listed for that course or four years from the completion date, whichever is sooner.

 Yes, the IRB office is open throughout the summer months.
 Please feel welcome to call, email, or visit the IRB office with questions during the summer.
-In the summer, IRB meetings are scheduled on an as-needed basis since there are fewer projects requiring full review during these months.
+Summer IRB meetings are scheduled once per month rather than every other week.
 Please call the IRB office if you know that your project will need to be reviewed by the fully convened board in the summer so we can plan ahead for your review.